-Venkat Subramaniam, founder of Agile Developer, Inc., has trained and mentored thousands of software developers in the US, Canada, Europe, and Asia.
+With a record for the highest number of appearances and easily the most number of talks at Great Indian Developer Summit, Venkat Subramaniam is nothing short of a patron saint for Indian software developers.
+Founder of Agile Developer, Inc., Venkat has trained and mentored thousands of software developers in the US, Canada, Europe, and Asia.
 He has significant experience in architecture, design, and development of software applications.
 Venkat helps his clients effectively apply and succeed with agile practices on their software projects.

-Venkat is a frequent invited speaker at various international software conferences and user groups and a Great Indian Developer Summit Alumni.
+Venkat is a frequent invited speaker at various international software conferences and user groups and voted a Rockstar at the 2012 edition of Great Indian Developer Summit.

 Scott Davis is author of the book Groovy Recipes: Greasing the Wheels of Java and two ongoing IBM developerWorks article series (Mastering Grails and in 2009, Practically Groovy).
 Scott writes extensively about how Groovy and Grails are the future of Java development.
 He teaches public and private classes on Groovy and Grails for start-ups and Fortune 100 companies.